 WHAT IS INCLUDED IN THE PRICE?

-Price includes transfers to and from regional airports in Patagonia, all food, drink and accommodation, daily riding, guides.
+The price includes transfers to and from regional airports (or local hotel accommodation) in Patagonia, all food, drink and accommodation, daily riding, guides and staff tips.

 WHAT IS NOT INCLUDED IN THE PRICE?